shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 The project includes model persistence using Joblib.

-Saving the trained model allows it to be reused later without retraining the complete Machine Learning pipeline from the beginning.
+The trained Machine Learning model can be saved and loaded later, allowing it to be reused without retraining the complete model from scratch.

-This also provides a foundation for future deployment.
+This provides a foundation for future deployment and integration into an application or API.

 ---